 Murphy expelled a ragged breath, vision focused on the deep blue carpet under his hands.
 He looked up from his men, his focus finally taking in the rest of his surroundings.
 The Commandant’s plush office surrounded him and his battered team; he could feel the grit of Syrian sand digging into his knee where it pressed into soft carpeting.
 Darkness crowded in as Murphy pulled a whining Zora close.

 “Nancy,” General Sterling called to his open door, knowing full well his secretary was there despite dismissing her hours ago.
 “Call Marco Martinez at Limitless Logistics.
 Tell him I need him in my office, right now.
 Tell him,” General Sterling paused a moment and gave a wry smile, “the Pantheon is expanding.”

 I hope you enjoy this first chapter!
 I will start releasing additional info about the coming sequel in a few weeks.
-In the mean time, I would love to hear from you on Twitter, Facebook, Instagram or by email!
+In the mean time, I would love to hear from you on Twitter, Facebook, Instagram and TikTok or by email!
 Stay up to date on the latest KR Paul news by joining our mailing list.
+Or find my wild stories of cave diving, ultramarathons, blacksmithing, or powerlifting.
 As always, thank you dear fans!

 Kay, reviewed #1 thought it great, but you’ve got a best seller on number two!
 Big congrats!
 Looking forward to the read and review!